i-warren/SDEV140_Final_Project/README.md

 ### Create Character Window
 This window allows the user to create a character using the rules of the ***Blades in the Dark Game***.
 To reference game rules on how to create characters go [here](https://bladesinthedark.com/character-creation)

-#### **Name**
+#### Name
-> Enter your characters name
+> Enter your characters name in the entry box.

 #### Alias
-Enter your characters alias
+> Enter your characters alias in the entry box

 #### Describe Your Look
-Enter how your character appears/dresses.
+> Enter how your character appears/dresses.

 #### Heiritage
-Enter your characters Heiritage
+> Enter your characters Heiritage in the box.

 #### Background
-Enter your characters Background and any details about it.
+> Enter your characters Background and any details about it.

 #### Vice
-Choose a single vice, then enter any detail and the purveyor of the vice.
+> Using the buttons, choose a single vice, then enter any detail and the purveyor of the vice.

 #### Playbook
-Choose a single playbook.
+> Choose a single playbook.
 This will change which **Special Abilities** and **Friends/Rivals** you can select.
-It will also auto populate the starting actions for the playbook.
+It will also auto-populate the starting actions for the playbook.

 #### Special Ability
-Pick one **Special Ability**.
+> Pick one **Special Ability** with the buttons.

 #### Friend/Rival
-Pick one **Friend** using the buttons on the left and one **Rival** using the buttons on the right.
+> Pick one **Friend** using the buttons on the left and one **Rival** using the buttons on the right.

 #### Action Ranks
-Assign 4 **Action Ranks**.
+> Assign 4 **Action Ranks**.
 You may not select a rank higher than two at character creation.
+When you select an Action at rank one the next rank will open automatically.

 #### Save Character
-This will save the data from the form to a csv file to load later in the **Load Window**.
+> This will save the data from the form to a csv file to load later in the **Load Window**.

 ### Load Character Window
 ***This section is under construction currently.
 Please check in later.***